citp/privacy-policy-historical/c/cp/cpo/cpothemes.com.md

-> *The following text is extracted and transformed from the cpothemes.com privacy policy that was archived on 2019-01-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190108211953id_/https%3A//cpothemes.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cpothemes.com privacy policy that was archived on 2019-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191205060713id_/https%3A//cpothemes.com/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - CPOThemes

 CPOThemes belongs to **SC** **Sigma Labs SRL** , here collectively called the “Company”.
 The Company respects your privacy rights and recognizes the importance of protecting the Personal Information (as defined below) provided by you to us.
-This Privacy Policy describes how the Company collects, stores, and uses the Personal Information you provide to us through the Company’s websites and through telephone or e-mail communications you may have with us.
+This Privacy Policy describes how the Company collects, stores, and uses the Personal Information you provide to us through the Company’s websites and through live chat or e-mail communications you may have with us.
 This Privacy Policy also describes the choices available to you regarding the Company’s use of the Personal Information you provide to us, and the actions you can take to access this information and request the correction or deletion of such personal information.

 ### **Consent**